Chalarangelo/mini.css/docs/v2/DEVLOG.md

 ## 20170127

-- `tooltip` updated, dealing with a small misalignment bug in alterante styles.
+- `tooltip` updated, dealing with a small misalignment bug in alternate styles.
+- Added `$nav-include-sublink-bar` flag for `nav` element's subcategories to add a sidebar to them.
+Styled them as necessary and used proper variables.
+Tested reasonably extensively, no bugs should be present.
+- With the addition of the new `nav` sidebar to the main flavor, the file size is now `6.86KB`.
+This is very close to the final size for the *v2.1.0* release, as most of the new features have been added already.